-Watches were meant to be carried, so accuracy is averaged over a 24-hour period of twelve hours in your pocket and twelve hours on your desk, for the two most common positions of dial-up and pendant-up against the three standard measurements:
+Watches were meant to be carried, so accuracy is averaged over a 24-hour period of twelve hours in your pocket and twelve hours on your desk, for the three most common positions of dial-up, dial down, and pendant-up against the three standard measurements:

-Additional timing is available at standard bench rates for the other four positions, but keep in mind that a $15 Casio will spank even the best railroad watch over the long run.
+Additional timing is available at standard bench rates for the other three positions, but keep in mind that a $25 Casio will spank even the best railroad watch over the long run.
 In other words, these mechanical antiques are simply not capable of quartz time.

 Static timing is easy, like a clock that just sits there in one position on a shelf in your warm living room with the weights constantly pulling straight down.
-If I know that a customer does not intend to carry a given piece, but display it running instead in a fixed position, then I will simply time the watch for that one position for greater accuracy.
+If a customer does not intend to carry a given piece, but instead display it running in a single fixed position, then we will simply time the watch for that one position for greater accuracy.